Peeragogy/Peeragogy.github.io/peeragogy_project.md

 ### Resolution

-Writing down this pattern defines some of the key terms for , and shows how to use the pattern template introduced schematically above.
+Writing down this pattern defines some of the key terms for
+<span>**Newcomers**</span>, and shows how to use the pattern template
+introduced schematically above.
 Together with Figure [fig:connections], this pattern begins to show how we are affected by using patterns to build emergent structure.

 ### What’s next

-Feel free to join us and suggest new patterns and projects, or adapt our patterns to help shape your own .[^1]
+Feel free to join us and suggest new patterns and projects, or adapt our patterns to help shape your own <span>**Peeragogy Project**</span>.[^1]

 [^1]: In the present document, the term Peeragogy Project, written in a
-    standard font, refers to a current historical, real-world, example of the pattern.
-This project has been active since it was convened by Howard Rheingold @howard-rheingold-lecture.
+    standard font, refers to a current historical, real-world, example of the <span>**Peeragogy Project**</span> pattern.
+This project has been active since it was convened by Howard Rheingold
+    @howard-rheingold-lecture.
 In order to enhance the readability of our patterns for a general audience, *examples* drawn from our experiences in the Peeragogy Project and related projects appear in footnotes, rather than the pattern template as such.